-Bear Guerra is a photographer whose work addresses globalization, development, and social and environmental justice issues, often in communities typically underrepresented in the media.
+Bear Guerra is a photographer whose work explores the human impact of globalization, development, and social and environmental justice issues, often in communities typically underrepresented in the media.

-In addition to editorial assignments, he is consistently working on long-term projects, and collaborates with non-profit organizations working for human rights and on environmental issues.
+In addition to editorial assignments, he is consistently working on long-term projects, for media outlets and other collaborators including social and environmental justice organizations, arts organizations, and local governmental agencies.
 His photo essays and images have been published and exhibited widely, both in the United States and abroad.

 He was a Ted Scripps Fellow in Environmental Journalism for the 2013-2014 academic year at the University of Colorado - Boulder; a 2014 Mongabay Special Reporting Initiative Fellow; as well as a 2014 International Reporting Project Health and Development Reporting Fellow.
 In 2012, he was chosen as a Blue Earth Alliance project photographer for his ongoing project "La Carretera: Life Along Peru's Interoceanic Highway".
-Other recent recognitions have included being selected for publication in American Photography 31 (2015) and Latin American Fotografía 3 (2014); an honorable mention in the 2012 Photocrati Fund competition for the same project; he was a finalist for a National Magazine Award in Photojournalism (2010).
-Bear has been the recipient of funding from the Society of Environmental Journalists, the Puffin Foundation, the Pulitzer Center for Crisis Reporting, and the Christensen Fund/Project Word.
+Other recognitions have included being selected for publication in American Photography (2005, 2015, 2016) and Latin American Fotografía (2014, 2016, 2017); an honorable mention in the 2012 Photocrati Fund competition for the same project; he was a finalist for a National Magazine Award in Photojournalism (2010).

-A native of San Antonio, TX, Bear is currently based in Los Angeles, CA, USA where he lives with his daughter, Camila, and wife and collaborator, journalist Ruxandra Guidi.
+A native of San Antonio, TX, Bear is currently based in Los Angeles, CA, USA where he lives with his wife and collaborator, journalist Ruxandra Guidi, and their daughter.
 Guidi and Guerra often work together under the name Fonografia Collective to produce local and international print, radio, and multimedia stories about human rights and social justice.
 Bear is also a board member and producer with the award-winning non-profit journalism collaborative, Homelands Productions.

 For more information, a CV, or other inquiries, please contact Bear directly.

-Editorial clients/publications: The New York Times, Wall Street Journal, Bloomberg BusinessWeek, Le Monde, Time.com, The Atlantic, Orion Magazine, The Boston Globe Magazine, Virginia Quarterly Review, OnEarth, Pro Publica, National Public Radio, PRI's The World, High Country News, Marketplace, KCET, Latino USA, California Watch, Texas Monthly, Mongabay, Earth Island Journal, The Epoch Times, Intercontinental Cry, O Magazine, Glamour, Ms. Magazine, NACLA Magazine, Yes!
+Editorial clients/publications: The New York Times, Wall Street Journal, Bloomberg BusinessWeek, Pacific Standard, Le Monde, The Atlantic, Orion Magazine, Emergence Magazine, The Boston Globe Magazine, Virginia Quarterly Review, OnEarth, Pro Publica, National Public Radio, PRI's The World, High Country News, Marketplace, KCET, Latino USA, California Watch, Texas Monthly, Mongabay, Blankspot, Time.com, Earth Island Journal, The Epoch Times, Intercontinental Cry, O Magazine, Glamour, Ms. Magazine, NACLA Magazine, Yes!
 Magazine, World Vision Report, SEED Magazine, The Sun, The Walrus, Guernica, Shots, OmVarlden.

-Nonprofit/NGO clients & collaborators: International Rescue Committee, Doctors Without Borders, Lambi Fund of Haiti, Children's Environmental Health Institute, Community Water Center, Environmental Water Caucus, Collective Roots, Other Worlds Are Possible, Immigration Justice Project/American Bar Association, Fundacion Nueva Cultura del Agua (Spain), Chinatown Community for Equitable Development, St. Barnabas Senior Services, Jumpstart, Global Oneness Project, Quiet Pictures, Los Angeles County Department of Regional Planning, Los Angeles County Library.
+Nonprofit/NGO clients & other collaborators: International Rescue Committee, Doctors Without Borders, Lambi Fund of Haiti, Children's Environmental Health Institute, Community Water Center, Environmental Water Caucus, Collective Roots, Other Worlds Are Possible, Immigration Justice Project/American Bar Association, Fundacion Nueva Cultura del Agua (Spain), Chinatown Community for Equitable Development, St. Barnabas Senior Services, Jumpstart, Global Oneness Project, Quiet Pictures, Los Angeles County Department of Regional Planning, Los Angeles County Library.